 It was then broken by Miguel Molina (51.11) a the Japan International Open in Tokyo in 2007, and again broken by Charlie Walker (50.96) at the 2009 SEA Games, and again broken by Gebbie yesterday.

-Born to a Filipino mother and Australian father, Gebbie has been a member of Philippine Swimming Incorporated since last year, hoping to represent the country at this year’s Southeast Asian Games that we are hosting, and eventually qualify for Tokyo Olympic Games in 2020.
+Born to a Filipino mother and Kiwi father, Gebbie has been a member of Philippine Swimming Incorporated since last year, hoping to represent the country at this year’s Southeast Asian Games that we are hosting, and eventually qualify for Tokyo Olympic Games in 2020.